brittaniSavery/personal-website/content/posts/muse-is-a-fickle-thing.md

 publishDate: 2020-06-03
 tags:
   - writer
 description: Sometimes the motivation of a creative person disappears out of nowhere.
-Here is a recent personal experience and how none should worry if inspiration is a little unreliable.
+Here is a recent personal experience and how none should worry even if inspiration is a little unreliable.
+meta:
+  description: Creative muse disappeared?
+Yeah, me too.
+But worry not!
+It does comes, even if it takes a little bit.
 thumbnail: no-muse.jpg
 ---